top of page

 Compensation and Benefits

-Hourly wage of $16/hr for 20 hrs/wk, plus modest benefits that include generous paid time off, numerous paid holidays (Presidents Day, Memorial Day, Juneteenth, Independence Day, Labor Day, Thanksgiving Day and the following day, and Christmas Eve through New Years Day), simple IRA retirement fund with 3% employer match, and employer-subsidized healthcare that includes vision and dental.
+Salary of $48,880 plus modest benefits, including generous paid time off, numerous paid holidays (Presidents Day, Memorial Day, Juneteenth, Independence Day, Labor Day, Thanksgiving Day and the following day, and Christmas Eve through New Years Day), simple IRA retirement fund with 3% employer match, and employer-subsidized healthcare that includes vision and dental.

 How to Apply